 Happiness comes from the ability to find the right place in the face of suffering.
 This is not to stop suffering, but rather to ask, “For what purpose do I suffer?”

 Every person has a fundamental purpose, although we often tend to forget it because we are completely absorbed by distractions.

-These conclusions are not reached by a boring philosopher, who has been locked up in a remote cave for ten years.
-Instead, they are the result of Mark Manson‘s reasoning, author of the book The Subtle Art of not Giving a F*ck, a literary case, for 55 weeks in the top selling book lists of the New York Times.
+These conclusions are not reached by a boring philosopher who has been locked up in a remote cave for ten years.
+Instead, they are the result of reasoning by Mark Manson, author of the book The Subtle Art of not Giving a F*ck, notable for its 55 weeks as a New York Times bestseller.

-Once, the philosopher Romano Guardini said that he had made a dream in which he was told that every man at the time of birth is given a word.
+Once, the philosopher Romano Guardini reported a dream in which he was told that every man at the time of birth is given a word.
 That word is decisive for our life because “all that happens while the years flow is the translation of this word, it is its clarification, it is its realization” (L’opposizione polare).
 That word, therefore, is both an assignment and a gift.